CristianMenguer/bug-tracker-api/README.md

 #### Adding new Projects individually
 ```
-{POST}/projects
+{POST} /projects
 ```
 It adds a new project and returns the object created.
 The following body is necessary.
 ```
 {
-    "slug": "BUGS",
+    'slug': 'BUGS',
-    "name": "Bug Tracker",
+    'name': 'Bug Tracker',
-    "description": "This is a Bug Tracker Project"
+    'description': 'This is a Bug Tracker Project'
 }
 ```